thomas-k-cameron/my-mbo-analysis-book/src/overview.md

 ## Dataset
   Dataset is the snapshot of ITCH protocol message distributed on March 2021 at Osaka Exchange.
   ITCH is a message format widely adopted by financial exchanges and it is tailored for distributing information to market participants.

-  Size of the data exceeds 200GB.
+  Dataset consist of over 45 billion records and size of the data exceeds 200GB.

   For my particular dataset, it contains the information necessary to rebuild the order book for every products available;
   This includes, options, futures and combination products(calendar spread).

 ## Software and Technical Infrastructure
-- To work with
-- Order book simluator
-  Data was stored on `AWS S3` and processed with spot instances of `AWS EC2` managed by `AWS Batch`.
+Data is processed on AWS using `EC2 Spot Instance` and `Fargate Spot Instance` scheduled by `AWS Batch`.

 ## Kaggle Dataset